JAACarvajal/jaimecarvajal.github.io/README.md

   ## TODO

-  - Refactor (getCurrentViewedSection)
+  - Refactor (getCurrentViewedSection) - DONE
-  - Divide component on nav list
+  - Divide component on nav list - DONE
-  - Use ref instead of getElementById
+  - Use ref instead of getElementById - DONE
   - Run animations when section is viewed
   - Dark mode